 Percival with the Grail Cup by Arthur Hacker

-Arthur Hacker, Percival with the Grail Cup (c.
-1894).
-Oil on canvas.
+Percival with the Grail Cup (1894), Arthur Hacker.

 Perceval (German: Parzival; Welsh: Peredur) is the original and most psychologically rich Grail hero.
 His name, which Wolfram von Eschenbach interprets as "right through the middle," defines his nature: he cuts through all obstacles by going straight to the heart of the matter.